mmbillah/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 2nd year PhD Candidate in the School of Mechanical and Materials Engineering and alongside pursuing a Masters in Statistics at Washington State University, Pullman.
-My current research is on developing numerical models for biophysical systems and performing stochastic simulations based on C++ and Fortran programming language.
+Welcome to my personal website which serves to showcase my portfolio.
+I am currently a PhD Candidate in the School of Mechanical and Materials Engineering and alongside pursuing my Masters Degree in Statistics at Washington State University, Pullman.
+I am actively looking for internships in Data Science and Machine Learning for Summer 2021.

-I am a self motivated learner and a data science enthusiast.
+My PhD research is focused on developing a complex numerical model in C++ and Fortran programming language and performing stochastic (Monte Carlo) simulations for investigating drug delivery via blood-brain barrier (BBB).

+Pursuing MS in Statistics has fueled my interest in exploring the expansive world of deep learning and data science to decipher intriguing, real-life problems.